 We discourage doctors from signing certificates which indicate that the patient will, for example, be fit for the duration of the holiday, as current fitness is not a guide to future fitness.
 Doctors can only report on what is written in the patient notes, and reporting on future fitness could have medico-legal consequences for you.

 Therefore we advise that if certificates are provided, they should include words to the effect that:

 "Based on information available in the medical notes, the patient appears to be fit to travel."

 There is no statutory requirement for doctors to provide exam certificates.

 Private certificates may be provided where the doctor is aware of a medical problem that may have had an adverse effect at the time of the patient's examination.

-We advise that doctors should exercise caution on providing medical certificates based on hearsay, and should use their judgment at all times.
+We advise that doctors should exercise caution on providing medical certificates based on hearsay, and should use their judgement at all times.